 The funds raised from the transaction could be allocated towards debt reduction or potentially distributed as a special dividend, according to the statement.

-Salic group CEO Sulaiman AlRumaih said: “The full acquisition agreement of Olam Agri aligns with Salic’s strategic objectives of diversifying sources of essential commodities, strengthening supply chain integration, and enhancing logistical efficiency across its local and international investments.”
+Salic CEO Sulaiman AlRumaih said: “The full acquisition agreement of Olam Agri aligns with Salic’s strategic objectives of diversifying sources of essential commodities, strengthening supply chain integration, and enhancing logistical efficiency across its local and international investments.”

-Olam Group will retain full ownership of the remainder of the group, including its ingredients business ofi.
+Olam Group will retain full ownership of the remainder of the group, including its ingredients business OFI.

-The Singapore company said it will now shift its focus towards exploring strategic options to maximise value for its remaining businesses and ofi, including the potential IPO of ofi.
+The Singapore company said it will now shift its focus towards exploring strategic options to maximise value for its remaining businesses and ofi, including the potential IPO of OFI.

 Previously, Olam Group had considered an IPO and demerger for Olam Agri but those plans were postponed.
 Since then, the company had been evaluating different strategic alternatives and received a takeover bid from Salic for the Olam Agri business unit in November.